sebastianekstrom/unfocused/README.md

 ## Development

-To compile or make changes to the source files, first install the dependencies with `make install`, after that you just run `make serve` and your good to go!
+To compile or make changes to the source files, first install the dependencies with `make install`, after that you just run `make build` and your good to go!

 ## Contributing